Expensive drugs threaten to sink Japan's health care system | The Japan Times

 Last month, the health ministry singled out two newly approved drugs — Opdivo, a biotech-driven lung cancer drug, and Repatha, a cholesterol-lowering drug — as targets of a new emergency price-cutting program to be launched next April.

-Opdivo, supplied by Bristol-Myers Squibb Company, was originally approved on the premise that it would be used only for a small number of patients with advanced melanoma.
-But late last year, the drug was also approved for treatment of patients with lung cancer, who number in the tens of thousands.
+Opdivo, supplied by Bristol-Myers Squibb Co., was originally approved on the premise that it would be used only for a small number of patients with advanced melanoma.
+But late last year, the drug was also OK’d for patients with lung cancer, who number in the tens of thousands.

 Some experts are arguing for a more radical approach — potentially limiting the ages of patients eligible for expensive treatments.